ebiian/RaspiControl_04.03.14/README.md

-1) copy the content of "libpi" into the dirctory "/home/pi"
+1) copy the content of "libpi" into the dirctory "/home/pi" -> for to access framebuffer fb1 for the lcd display (jni) (for further info see project "https://github.com/ttww/JavaFrameBuffer")

 2) create i.e. "run.sh" with the following content:
   LD_LIBRARY_PATH=. java -jar piControlLcd.jar